Herb Roasted Chicken

 Herbs For Roasting Chicken

-There are lots of herbs which go well with chicken.
+There are lots of herbs that go well with chicken.
 They include:

 Do You Roast Chicken Covered Or Uncovered?